Because TV involves unionized people

 It’s been rumored that the nasty, drunken clowns from Dumbo

-(1941) who decide to “hit the big boss for a raise” are a Take That
+(which was in production during the strike) who decide to “hit the big boss for a raise” are a Take That!

 at the striking animators.

 January 16–June 10.
 The writers got the studios to pay into the WGA health and pension funds.
 Film writers got bigger residuals, and television writers got their wages doubled.